A biophysical approach to the design of networks of communication systems: Adaptive incompressible Hagen-Poiseuille flows on graphs

-where $p_i$ is the pressure at node $i$, $L_{ij}$ is the length of the graph edge connecting nodes $i$ and $j$, and $D_{ij}$ is the conductivity of the edge $(i,j)$.
+where $p_i$ denotes the pressure at node $i$, $L_{ij}$ is the length of the graph edge linking nodes $i$ and $j$, and $D_{ij}$ is the conductivity of the edge $(i,j)$.

-The edges represent elastic cylindrical channels that can expand or contract transversely to the flow.
-The edge connecting node $i$ to node $j$ has a fixed length $L_{ij}$ and a variable radius $r_{ij}$; the edge $(i,j)$ has (variable) conductivity $D_{ij}$ given by $D_{ij} = \pi r_{ij}^4/8\eta$, with $\eta$ the dynamic viscosity of the fluid.
+The edges represent elastic cylindrical channels capable of expanding or contracting transversely relative to the flow.
+The edge connecting node $i$ to node $j$ possesses a fixed length $L_{ij}$ and a variable radius $r_{ij}$; the edge $(i,j)$ has (variable) conductivity $D_{ij}$ defined by $D_{ij} = \pi r_{ij}^4/8\eta$, with $\eta$ the dynamic viscosity of the fluid.
 The volume of the channel connecting node $i$ to node $j$ is given by $V_{ij} = \pi r_{ij}^2 L_{ij} = \sqrt{8\pi\eta}L_{ij}\sqrt{D_{ij}}$, \cite{Lan}.
-As the fluid is incompressible, the volume of fluid in the network remains constant and is given by
+As the fluid is incompressible, the total volume of fluid within the network remains invariant and is given by

 where $\beta = \sqrt{8\pi\eta}$.